|Title:||Meta-analysis of Incorrectly Analyzed Studies|

 Previous Grant Number: National Opinion Research Center (NORC)

-The researcher will first develop the theory for the new correction strategy.
+Project Activities: The researcher first developed the theory for the new correction strategy.
 He will then create user-friendly code in R and in Stata for calculating the estimates and an Excel spreadsheet for conducting a meta-analysis with the estimates.
-He will demonstrate the new strategy and the corresponding software by conducting a meta-analysis of publicly available datasets.
-By the end of the project, he expects to have released a user-friendly version of the software and to be working on disseminating the results of the research at conferences and in peer-reviewed journals.
-The researcher also anticipates re-analyzing studies used in WWC Intervention Reports and preparing a paper illustrating discrepancies between the original conclusions and the conclusions resulting from the new approach.
+He demonstrated the new strategy and the corresponding software by conducting a meta-analysis of publicly available datasets.
+By the end of the project, he released a user-friendly version of the software and was disseminating the results of the research at conferences and in peer-reviewed journals.
+The researcher also anticipated re-analyzing studies used in WWC Intervention Reports and preparing a paper illustrating discrepancies between the original conclusions and the conclusions resulting from the new approach.